 - 2. Customer Contact Information Set.
 The distribution utility or MDSP, to the extent it possesses the information, shall provide, upon an ESCO request, consumption history for an electric account and consumption history and/or1 a gas profile for a gas account. - a.
 Consumption history2 for an electric or gas account shall include: - 1.
 Customer's service address; - 2.
 Electric or gas account indicator; - 3.
-Sales tax district used by the distribution utility and whether the utility indentifies the customer as tax exempt; - 4.
+Sales tax district used by the distribution utility and whether the utility identifies the customer as tax exempt; - 4.
 Rate service class and subclass or rider by account and by meter, where applicable; - 5.
 Electric load profile reference category or code, if not based on service class, whether the customer's account is settled with the ISO utilizing an actual 'hourly' or a 'class shape' methodology, or Installed Capacity (ICAP) tag, which indicates the customer's peak electricity demand; - 6.
 Customer's number of meters and meter numbers; - 7.
 Whether the customer receives any special delivery or commodity "first through the meter" incentives, or incentives from the New York Power Authority; - 8.
 The customer's Standard Industrial Classification (SIC) code; - 9.
 Usage type (e.g., kWh or therm), reporting period, and type of consumption (actual, estimated, or billed); - 10.
 Whether the customer's commodity service is currently provided by the utility; - 11.
-Whether the customer receives Home Energy Assistance Program benefits or is enrolled in the low income assistance program administered by the utility; - 12.11.
-12 months, or the life of the account, whichever is less, of customer data via EDI and, upon separate request, an additional 12 months, or the life of the account, whichever is less, of customer data via EDI or an alternative system at the discretion of the distribution utility or
+12 months, or the life of the account, whichever is less, of customer data via EDI and, upon separate request, an additional 12 months, or the life of the account, whichever is less, of customer data via EDI or an alternative system at the discretion of the distribution utility or MDSP, and, where applicable, demand information;3 if the customer has more than one meter associated with an account, the distribution utility or MDSP shall provide the applicable information, if available, for each meter; and